 Instructions

-- Soak 4 dried shiitake mushrooms in ¼ cup water to rehydrate, about 15 minutes.
+- Gather all the ingredients.
+Soak 4 dried shiitake mushrooms in ¼ cup water to rehydrate, about 15 minutes.
+Once the shiitake are tender and hydrated, squeeze out their liquid.
+Reserve the soaking liquid, now shiitake dashi, to use later.

-- Cook 1.5 oz dried glass/cellophane noodles (harusame) in a boiling water for 2–3 minutes.
+- Cook 1.5 oz dried glass/cellophane noodles (harusame) in boiling water for 2–3 minutes.
 Drain well and cut into 1-inch lengths.

-To Make the Filling
+To Cook the Filling

 - Add the sliced bamboo shoot and carrot and stir-fry until coated with oil and slightly tender.
 Add the bean sprout, Tokyo negi, Chinese chives, and dried mushrooms and stir-fry.
 Then, add the noodles.

-- After a quick stir, pour the potato starch slurry into the harumaki filling and mix well.
+- After a quick stir, pour the slurry into the harumaki filling and mix well.
 Transfer the filling from the pan to a baking sheet or plate.
 Let it cool completely and evaporate the moisture.
 Make sure there is no moisture in the filling.
 Otherwise, the wrappers will break easily before and during deep-frying (and might explode in the oil).

 To Roll the Harumaki

-- Slowly peel each of the 10 egg roll (harumaki) wrappers, one at a time, and keep them under plastic wrap or a damp kitchen towel to prevent from drying up while you work.
+- Slowly peel each of the 10 egg roll (harumaki) wrappers, one at a time, and keep them under plastic wrap or a damp kitchen towel to prevent drying while you work.
 Mix 2 Tbsp all-purpose flour (plain flour) and 2 Tbsp water in a small bowl to form a loose paste.

 To Cook